shivaanmotilal/FINDMAIL_HONOURS_PROJECT/README.md

 # FINDMAIL

-This is a web application in python,javascript and HTML5 for a portable searchable email archive.
-It accepts mbox and maildir format archives and runs on python 2.7 and above.
+This is a web application coded in Python,Javascript and HTML5 for a portable searchable email archive.
+It accepts mbox and maildir format archives and runs on Python 2.7 and above.
 Created by Shivaan Motilal and Breyden Monyemoratho.

 To Run:
 1. Execute email parser and indexer, run: